jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 * Starbuzz offers several types of coffee: Dark Roast, House Blend, Espresso, Decaf, etc.
 * Each coffee can be enhanced with Milk, Cream, Sugar, Whipped Cream, Mocha, Soy, etc.
 * They want to ensure that each combination is properly and consistently priced.
-* They can’t design a class for each possible combination, because the number of combinations explodes exponentially.
+* They can’t design a class for each possible combination because the number of combinations explodes exponentially.
 In short, they decide to use the Decorator Design Pattern:
     * In their example, _`Feature`_ will be _`Beverage`_ and its function returns the _`cost()`_ of the Beverage.
     * The four types of coffee will be Core Features.
 While the previous diagrams only showed one Core Feature with Decorator, the design handles any number of them.
 Each coffee type has its own cost.